EnAccess/OpenPAYGO-python/README.md

 ---

-# OpenPAYGO - Python Lib
+# OpenPAYGO - Python library

 This repository contains the **Python** implementions of different OpenPAYGO technologies to run on your server or device.